-Roll your filling into small balls.
+Tip: Roll your filling into small balls.
 Coat fingers with cornstarch if necessary, to keep from being sticky.
-Press into egg mold and freeze for 10 minutes.

 If the egg filling starts to get to room temperature it will soften in the chocolate.
 This is why it is best to only do a few at a time and leave the rest in the refrigerator to keep nice and cold.
 Remove a few eggs at a time and dip in chocolate, tapping fork against side of bowl to allow excess to drip off.
 Set on baking sheet lined with waxed paper.
 Add sprinkles immediately before chocolate hardens.

 I love how they turned out!
 So pretty and festive…and the Pièce de résistance…